Talane’s Top 10 Tips to Create a Wealthy Mindset and Attract True Wealth

 - Create a Vacuum.
 Nature abhors a vacuum.
 Get rid of everything you haven’t used in the last year to make space for new and better things.
 There is nothing quite so easy or effective for attracting new opportunities as clearing out the clutter both at work and at home.
 Read related articles on clearing clutter here.

-- Strengthen your strengths; delegate the rest.
-Life is way to short to waste it doing something you aren’t great at.
+- Strengthen Your Strengths; Delegate the Rest.
+Life is way too short to waste it doing something you aren’t great at.
 Figure out what your strengths are and focus on improving those.
 Delegate your weaknesses or set up a system to automate them.
 Learn more about our Career Tests designed to help you identify your innate talents and abilities.

 - Focus on “What is Important About Today?”
 It is easy to get distracted by urgent, but ultimately unimportant activities.
 Every day write down the answer to the above question.
 Then ask, “What is important about the future?”
 Then write down, “What must get done today?”
 If it doesn’t make the list, you can probably skip it.
 See the full article on improving your Time Management skills here.

-- Bonus Tip: Give 5 thanks a day.
-Send out 5 hand-written thank you notes or phone calls every day.
+- Bonus Tip: Give Five Thanks a Day.
+Send out five hand-written thank you notes or phone calls every day.
 This is essential for maintaining your best clients and for acknowledging the people who have helped you in any way.
 Here’s one of the best wealth attraction tips: the more grateful you are for what you have, the more you will attract.
 Read more about Gratitude and the Law of Attraction here.